Menu

 Chaplains

 The Lincoln Chaplaincy team offers pastoral and spiritual support to the entire Lincoln whānau, including for those without a faith or religious background.
 They can offer support in difficult or sad times, and also rejoice and help students to celebrate in happy times.
-In addition, they provide practical support, such as free warm clothing and bedding, English conversation classes, and the LU Foodbank along with Wellbeing and International Support.

 Our chaplains are independent from the university.
 Any interaction or conversation you have with them is strictly confidential.